olrtg/emmet-language-server/README.md

 ### Why another language server?

-While [aca/emmet-ls](https://github.com/aca/emmet-ls) works for what I need, there were a couple of things that annoyed me from time to time and while trying to fix one of those things (aca/emmet-ls#55) I've discovered that we can leverage [microsoft/vscode-emmet-helper](https://github.com/microsoft/vscode-emmet-helper) and make a simple language server that wraps the library to provide completions.
+While [aca/emmet-ls](https://github.com/aca/emmet-ls) works for what I need, there were a couple of things that annoyed me from time to time and while trying to fix one of those things (aca/emmet-ls#55) I've discovered that we can leverage [microsoft/vscode-emmet-helper](https://github.com/microsoft/vscode-emmet-helper) and make a simple language server that wraps that package to provide completions.

 So I decided to do that and it worked!